lukeFalsina/Grab-n-Run/docs/complementary.rst

 	// separated by :
 	SecureLoaderFactory mSecureLoaderFactory = new SecureLoaderFactory(this);
 	// Initialize a SecureDexClassLoader instance in LAZY mode.
-	SecureDexClassLoader mSecureDexClassLoader = mSecureLoaderFactory.createDexClassLoader(	longListOfDexPath,
+	SecureDexClassLoader mSecureDexClassLoader =
+		mSecureLoaderFactory.createDexClassLoader(	longListOfDexPath,
 								null,
+								getClass().getClassLoader(),
 								packageNamesToCertMap,
-												getClass().getClassLoader()
 								true);

-	// Suppose these classes belongs only to three different containers; while longListOfDexPath points to ten containers..
+	// Suppose these classes belongs only to three different containers;
+	// while longListOfDexPath points to ten containers..
-	String[] classesToLoad = new String[] {"com.example.classA", "it.polimi.classB", "de.application.classC", "com.example.classD", "it.polimi.classE"};
+	String[] classesToLoad = new String[] {	"com.example.classA",
+						"it.polimi.classB",
+						"de.application.classC",
+						"com.example.classD",
+						"it.polimi.classE"};

 	// Suppose to store the loaded classes here..
 	Set<Class<?>> loadedClassesSet = Collections.synchronizedSet(new HashSet<Class<?>>());

-	// Initialize the thread pool executor with number of thread equals to the number of classes to load..
+	// Initialize the thread pool executor with number of thread
+	// equals to the number of classes to load..
 	ExecutorService threadLoadClassPool = Executors.newFixedThreadPool(classesToLoad.size());
 	List<Future<?>> futureTaskList = new ArrayList<Future<?>>();